Basque center

-Their objective is to recover documents concerning the history of Basque exile and migration by means of research, digitalization, photographs and oral testimonies.
-There are more than 150 Basque Centers built all around the world.
-Most of them are in Argentina (62 centers), near Buenos Aires.
-In fact, 10% of the population has a Basque origin.
-Juan de Garay Foundation, works hard with this community.
-They do genealogical research among other things.

-The United States of America are in the second place of the list, having more than 30 centers, and NABO organization (The North American Basque Organizations) coordinates all of them since 1973.
-In 2000, in the United States, there were 57,793 Basque origin people registered: 20,868 in California, 6,637 in Idaho, 6,096 in Nevada, 2,665 in Washington and 2,627 in Oregon.
+Basque centers were established to recover documents concerning the history of Basque exile and migration by means of research, digitalization, photographs, and oral testimonies.
+There are more than 150 Basque centers located worldwide.
+Most of them are in Argentina, extending in and around Buenos Aires.
+10% of the Argentine population is of Basque descent, and the Juan de Garay Foundation works with the Basque Argentine community.
+They do genealogical research, among other things.
+The United States has more than 30 Basque centers, coordinated by the North American Basque Organizations since 1973.
+57,793 Basque Americans were registered in the 2000 United States census, including 20,868 in California, 6,637 in Idaho, 6,096 in Nevada, 2,665 in Washington, and 2,627 in Oregon.
 There are ten Basque centers in Spain and two in France.

-Apart from the Basque centers, there also exist several organizations and associations all around the world related to the Basque Diaspora.
-Among the most important ones, the Center for Basque Studies research area in Reno.
+Apart from the Basque centers, there are also several organizations and associations related to the Basque diaspora.
+Among the most important ones is the Center for Basque Studies research area in Reno.

 History

-In the times of the European colonization of the Americas Basque institutions arose in Perú, Mexico (Colegio de San Ignacio de Loyola Vizcaínas), etc. But it was in the 19th century when they began to prepare the Basque centers that we have today.
+In the times of the European colonization of the Americas, Basque institutions arose in Peru, Mexico (Colegio de San Ignacio de Loyola Vizcaínas), and other locations.
+It was not until the 19th century that modern Basque centers began to emerge.
 These dates also coincide with the massive emigration to America and the choice of new destinations.
-Most of them were travelling to Argentina and Uruguay.
-It is not known which was exactly the first Basque center that was created in this epoch, but it is possible to be the Basque Center of Havana, the capital city of Cuba in 1868, even though until now it was the Basque Center of Montevideo, in 1876.
-The certain thing is that it was a very extended phenomenon in the whole of America.
+Most of them travelled to Argentina and Uruguay.
+It is not known which was exactly the first Basque center that was created in this epoch, but one likely candidate is the Basque Center of Havana, the capital city of Cuba, in 1868, even though until now it was the Basque Center of Montevideo, in 1876.
+The certain thing is that it was a very extensive phenomenon in the Americas.

-Afterwards there was another big wave of Basque emigration with the political exile of the Spanish postwar period, what contributed to the renaissance of the Basque centers that received new emigrants who were escaping from the civil war.
-They thought it was going to be for a short period of time but in many cases they did not return home.
-Some of the countries that received the most number of exiles of the Spanish Civil war were Chile, Uruguay, Mexico and especially Argentina.
+Afterwards, there was another big wave of Basque emigration with the political exile of the Spanish postwar period, which contributed to the renaissance of the Basque centers that received new emigrants who were escaping from the civil war.
+They thought it was going to be for a short period of time, but in many cases, they did not return home.
+Some of the countries that received the largest number of exiles of the Spanish Civil War were Chile, Uruguay, Mexico, and especially Argentina.

 In the Basque Country, they approved in the Basque Parliament the Law by which the relations with Basque communities of the exterior were regulated.
-It is provided to this the legal necessary base for the Basque Government.
+It is provided with the legal necessary base for the Basque Government.